Hailey Baldwin Describes Her Picture-Perfect Wedding Day: ‘I Just Picture Lights Strung Everywhere’

 “I just picture lights strung everywhere,” she told The Cut.

-Despite the fact that she and her Canadian-born beau are both religious, Baldwin doesn’t want a church wedding, but rather an out-door wedding, preferably in the woods.
+Despite the fact that she and her Canadian-born beau are both religious, Baldwin doesn’t want a church wedding, but rather an outdoor wedding, preferably in the woods.

 “I think having it in the woods would be so beautiful.”

-Many have been led to believe that the couple would quite possibly be saying “I do” in Bieber’s native Canada, however, Baldwin revealed that she’s already a hired a wedding planner to find the perfect wedding destination somewhere in the U.S., perhaps on the West Coast.
+Many have been led to believe that the couple would quite possibly be saying “I do” in Bieber’s native Canada, however, Baldwin revealed that she’s already hired a wedding planner to find the perfect wedding destination somewhere in the U.S., perhaps on the West Coast.
 Aside from already having a wedding planner, the blonde-haired beauty has also chosen a designer to design her wedding gown.

 It was previously reported that Baldwin’s sister, Alaia, would serve as her bridesmaid, which Baldwin has now officially confirmed.